 Middle Age ‘I sustain’

-The phase of life that we call ‘Middle Age’ is a precarious moment for these people are often regarded as ‘out of date’ and too ‘set in their ways’ to keep pace with the ever changing ‘progress’ that youngsters seem to hold in such esteem.
+The sign of Capricorn is associated with the ‘middle age’ phase of life.
+This phase of life is a precarious moment, for these people are often regarded as ‘out of date’ and too ‘set in their ways’ to keep pace with the ever changing ‘progress’ that youngsters seem to hold in such esteem.

 It is sometimes forgotten that they still have the same feelings and intelligence, and were once as vigorous and youthful as those around them.
 They have worked hard, gained much wisdom, and have earned the right to respect.